mpickering/blog/ide/posts/2020-06-50-ghcide-and-nixpkgs.md

 it up right now, you won’t want to work without it anymore.

-In this post I have touched a lot of topics, which could all use more concrete how-to explanations, and I am far from an expert on all of them.
+In this post I have touched a lot of topics, which could all use more concrete how-to explanations, and on all of them I am far from an expert.
 So if you think something is amiss or if you don’t understand something feel free to contact me and maybe we can clarify it.